awsdocs/amazon-ec2-user-guide/doc_source/configuring-IMDS-existing-instances.md

 ```

 **To control the use of modify\-instance\-metadata\-options**
-To control which IAM users can modify the instance metadata options, specify a policy that prevents all users other than users with a specified role to use the [ModifyInstanceMetadataOptions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyInstanceMetadataOptions.html) API\.
+To control which users can modify the instance metadata options, specify a policy that prevents all users other than users with a specified role to use the [ModifyInstanceMetadataOptions](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_ModifyInstanceMetadataOptions.html) API\.
 For the example IAM policy, see [Work with instance metadata](ExamplePolicies_EC2.md#iam-example-instance-metadata)\.